-Spicy Thai Grapefruit Salad: From This Healthy Table, a spicy Thai grapefruit salad is bright and zesty with complementary flavors.
+Spicy Thai Grapefruit Salad: From This Heathy Table, a spicy Thai grapefruit salad is bright and zesty with complementary flavors.
 It’s a real showpiece for a dinner party!

 Vegan Leek and Potato Soup with Watercress: The bright color and peppery flavor of watercress adds a touch of green goodness to a classic soup.
 Usually a dairy-based soup, it’s easy to make vegan leek and potato soup by simply swapping in plant-based milk.